+OverviewThe near-flawless culmination of hardware and software is probably the biggest contributing factor of the success of iOS devices.
+The touchscreen, wifi, GPS, camera, accelerometer, Bluetooth and now gyroscope can all be integrated into applications either by 3rd party developers or Apple themselves.
 Star Walk for iPad proves this all over again.
 Designed for consumer and professional alike, this virtual planetarium utilizes the accelerometer to create an interesting semi-augmented reality feel.
 It has even been featured on sample units in Apple Stores, which is often a good indicator of a quality application.
 But as you will see, before considering Star Walk, you need to ask yourself how often you really observe the heavens.

 The VerdictWhile Star Walk for the iPad is probably one of the best and coolest examples of what the tablet is capable of, most won't use it after the first day.
 Star lovers, Astronomers and iPad show-and-tellers, buy this app NOW.
 Everybody else, check it out at your nearest Apple store.

 Vito Technology Inc.